The Russian invasion of Ukraine and the ensuing war have sent shock waves throughout the Netherlands and the rest of Europe.

 - A proof of residency from a Dutch municipality.

 Are you an employer who wants to offer work to eligible Ukrainians?
 The Dutch government website specifies that you will have to:

 - Set up a valid work agreement or contract;

 - Register the Ukrainian employee with the UWV, at least two days before the official start date of employment.

 Drop-off points for clothes, medication and other goods

 Another way you can help is by dropping off goods such as blankets, sanitary products or canned foods at collection points in the Netherlands.
 From there, volunteers and employees will make sure the collected donations will reach Ukrainians in need.

 Important: Before buying loads of goods and heading to any of these drop-off points, inform yourself what exactly is needed!
 For example, at the moment, medication and medical equipment are urgently needed.
-Check here for updates on what is required or call your closest drop-off point in advance.
+It is no longer advised to drop off clothes or liquids.